Understanding how people react to what you build.

 Stephan Micklitz, have you also observed such interviews?

 Micklitz: Yes!
 For example, when we were prototyping what is now Google Account, we wanted to test it and see how people reacted.
 The first participant opened the page and stared at the screen for a long time, doing nothing.
 Then the second person came in and reacted the exact same way.
-I thought, “Okay, this isn’t going the way I imagined.”
-It was clear those users didn’t understand Google Dashboard.
+I thought, 'Okay, this isn’t going the way I imagined'.
+It was clear that those users didn’t understand Google Dashboard.